Home

 Cave fauna 7 - new

-On this page I will add any new discoveries or new information.
+On this page I will add any new discoveries or new information, or things not previously included on earlier pages.

 In Sept 2009 I was looking for Gua Sanding on Gunung Gajah in Perak, and came across a cave new to me, which I have named Cable Cave.
 There was some interesting cave fauna, including something I have never seen before in a cave.
-It was only about 1cm long and above my head so taking a good photo was not easy.
+It was only about 1cm long and above my head so taking a good photo was not easy (1st photo).

 left click for larger picture